 The PLEASE_READ_ME MySQL database ransomware shows the importance of using strong encryption, passwords, and update policies.
 Using tools like Diceware to create memorable, secure passwords can be a good first step toward improving your internal password best practices.

 Need further guidance on securing your application?
-Our open source experts can help to assess your current infrastructure and chart a path to security best practices.
+Our database support experts can help to assess your current infrastructure and chart a path to security best practices.
 Talk to an expert today to get started.

 TALK TO AN EXPERT